Iraneus/betamedneed/_services/medicines.md

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

-As soon as you place an order and payment method is confirmed, you can have your medicines delivered anywhere in
+As soon as you place an order and payment method is confirmed, you can have your medicines delivered within 45 minutes.

-**Abuja**

-**Lagos**

-within 45 minutes or less.
-This can vary a little depending on your exact location and the time of request.
+This can vary based on the medicines, your location and the time of request.

 You can Pay Now or Pay Later.